kubernetes-retired/service-catalog/docs/devguide.md

 ## Demo walkthrough

-Check out the [walk-through](walkthrough.md) for a detailed guide of an example deployment.
+Check out the [introduction](./introduction.md) to get started with installation and a self-guided demo.